Has reciting the creed so far been easy for you?

 who was conceived by the Holy Spirit,

-What these all have in common is that to conceive is to bring something to fruition, and carries overtones of being fertile, giving birth and creating something new.
+Therefore to conceive is to bring something to fruition, carrying overtones of being fertile, giving birth and creating something new.

-The use of this word in the creed is to bring the intangible ‘word’ of God into the tangible person, Jesus: son of God and our Lord.
-In so doing we must acknowledge and accept the third person of the trinity, the Holy Spirit; often described as the shy member of the God Head.
+In the creed it is to bring the intangible ‘word’ of God into the tangible person, Jesus: son of God and our Lord.
+In so doing we acknowledge and accept the third person of the trinity, the Holy Spirit; often described as the shy member of the God Head.

-In the beginning we are told, “the Spirit of God was hovering over the waters” (Genesis 1:2) Was he the concept or the idea of what was to be created.
-Was he the vision?
+In the beginning we are told, “and the spirit of God moved over to the waters” (Genesis 1:2) He was the concept or the idea of what was to be created.

-When God made man, the concept was that we should be in His image.
+When God made man, the concept was to be created in God’s image.
 So God imparted some of his Spirit or breath into Adam as he formed him.
-It is this spirit that continues to point us to God throughout our lives and convinces us of the wrong within us.
+That same Spirit points us to God throughout our lives and convinces us of the wrong within us.

-Made most clear of course, in the prophecies, the promise of this Emmanuel is the predominant concept of the old covenant.
+The promise of Emmanuel is the predominant concept of the old covenant.
 Rightly it is when the spirit of God moves his messengers to speak, we have words that adjust our attitude, call us to question and soothes us with grace; the best is yet to come.
 (Isaiah 9:2-6; 11:1-9; 40:1-5;59:21)

-It was necessary then, that when it was time for the fulfilling of the promise, the spirit was involved in a quiet, unobtrusive manner serving God the Father and the Son.
+At the correct time the spirit was involved in a quiet, unobtrusive manner serving God the Father and the Son.
 The spirit was the seed that would bring the plan to fruition.
 This seed did not look for prowess, status or power.
 He chose a humble, devote young girl, ready to take on this mission.
 One who would be strong yet partnered to a loyal husband, who would watch and learn as she saw her son grow and become a man, who would support and challenge him and who would ultimately grieve his death.